 8000 - 8015 English Electric Type 1 Bo-Bo of 1,000bhp

 These locomotives were allocated to depots in the London area, thus making themselves potentially visible to many members of the travelling public.
 Prior to their arrival the British Railways mainline diesel fleet totalled just seven locomotives (10000/1, 10201/2/3, 10800 and the Fell locomotive), many of which were increasingly relegated to secondary services or spending lengthy periods out of service.
 It is perhaps ironic that the first of the Modernisation Plan locomotives to be introduced, the Type 1/Class 20, would be one of the longest lived of the Modernisation Plan classes and would in fact continue to be ordered well into the 1960's to replace newer, 'standard' Type 1 classes that in the end proved to be a poor choice.

-The Modernisation Plan orders had been placed at the end of 1955/early 1956 for 174 mainline locomotives at a cost of GBP11.4 million, with the first deliveries planned for the end of 1957.
+The Modernisation Plan orders for 171 mainline locomotives were placed during November 1955 with a further three being ordered during January 1956 at a cost of GBP11.4 million, with the first deliveries planned for the end of 1957.
 Allocations for the Regions were:

 Elsewhere other private locomotive builders had spent 1957 working on their production lines such that North British & British Thompson Houston had locomotives ready for introduction early in 1958 as did English Electric whose 2,000bhp Type 4 would present a bold face to the batch of emerging higher powered locomotives.
 But beyond the publicity hoopla and the shiny new paint there lurked the beginnings of a period of unexpected disquiet for the British Railways Board and those responsible for the new diesel locomotives.